 - Tomato sauce: tomatoes, herbs, oil

-- Cheese: mozzarella, parmesan, other cheeses
+- Cheese: mozzarella, parmesan, specialty cheeses

-- Toppings: meat, vegetables, fish
+- Toppings: meat, vegetables, seafood

 - Olive oil: for finishing